jocelyng012/Python-Project/README.md

 ***Postfix Notation***
   * Reverse Polish Notation (RPN)
-  * Using strings and lists to evaluate arithmetic experssions given in postfix notation
+  * Using strings and lists to evaluate arithmetic expressions given in postfix notation